knandhu/FullStackProject-StackOverflow/README.md

 # Features and MVPs

+## SignUp, Login

+  * Users can sign up to create an account
+  * Signed up user can login to their account

 ## Questions

   * Logged in user can ask a question wanting to get an answer, rich text can be used for body of the question